mui/material-ui/docs/data/joy/components/tabs/tabs.md

 ### Segmented controls

+To mimic the iOS segmented controls, add the border-radius to the `sx` prop of the TabList and set the selected Tab's background to `background.surface`.

 {{"demo": "TabsSegmentedControls.js"}}

+### Browser tabs

+In this example, the Tab's variant is set to `outlined` and the indicator is moved to the top via `indicatorPlacement="top"`.
+The borders of the Tab are set to `transparent` based on the selected state.

+{{"demo": "TabsBrowserExample.js"}}

 ### Pricing tabs

+This example removes the background of the selected Tab by targeting `[aria-selected="true"]` on the `sx` prop.

 {{"demo": "TabsPricingExample.js"}}

 ### With counter chips

+To render tab items at the center of the TabList, use `justifyContent: 'center'` on the `sx` prop of the TabList and set `flex: initial` to each of the Tab to override the default `flex-grow`.

 {{"demo": "TabsPageExample.js"}}

 ### Mobile bottom navigation

+In this example, each Tab's is applied with one of the theme's color palette when it is selected.

 {{"demo": "TabsBottomNavExample.js"}}